ahmetcankaratas/stock-exchange-price-prediction/qa.md

 ### Q: How do you handle missing data in your dataset?
 **A:** We handle missing data in several ways:
 - For Prophet: It automatically handles missing data points
-- For LSTM: We use forward-fill for small gaps and remove rows with significant missing values
+- For LSTM: We remove rows with NaN values using pandas' dropna() function
 - We also implement data validation checks to ensure data quality
+- Before removing NaN values, we ensure we have enough data points for our sequence length

 ### Q: What metrics do you use to evaluate your models?
 **A:** We use multiple metrics to ensure comprehensive evaluation: